jkingportfolio/CI_PP2_Connect4/README.md

 The play again button will display when a game ends.
 Once clicked it will reset the game board and its display states will change to none.

-- Covered in user story: None yet, create user story to reflect
+- Covered in user story: 9

 ![Play again button](docs/features/feature-play-again-button.png)